 ELISA is used routinely in laboratories.
 It is used for diagnosis and to determine the epidemiology of the PRRSV infection.
 Once time of infection is known, a tailor-made control strategy can be suggested.
 The epidemiology in a population should be checked 1-2 times a year, as it is a dynamic factor.

 Immune Fluorescence or IPMA test

 VI is used to determine the involvement of PRRSV in abortions.
 Serum should be taken from surviving piglets in an affected litter.
-Stillborn piglets or aborted feyuses are less suitable for VI; in these cases samples for VI can be taken from lymphoid tissue (i.e. tonsils or lymphnodes).
+Stillborn piglets or aborted fetuses are less suitable for VI; in these cases samples for VI can be taken from lymphoid tissue (i.e., tonsils or lymph nodes).

 Lung samples and lung lavages from pigs with signs of respiratory disease can be used for virus isolation in order to confirm whether PRRSV is involved in the clinical picture seen.

 Together with ELISA, RT-PCR is widely used in cross sectional and serial sampling to determine PRRSV exposure in fattening pigs.

 RT-PCR is also indicated for samples that cannot be used in cell cultures, such as semen, and samples in which PRRSV infectivity has been reduced, such as autolytic tissue.

 The correlation between pathological lesions and positivity to PCR or to other diagnostic techniques gives stronger evidence that PRRS plays a role in the condition

 Sequencing is most commonly done on the ORF 5 region (See PRRSV structure).
 The region is highly variable and encodes the information for a protein that resides on the surface of PRRSV and interacts with the cells that the virus infects.